virtual-labs/exp-bjt-transistor-iitr/experiment/postest.md

 Q6.
 Which of these is not an advantage of touch sensor?

-<b>A     In direct sunlight it is more efficient.</b>
+<b>A     In direct sunlight it is more efficient</b>
-B     It avoids external devices.
+B     It avoids external device
-C     Simple interface.
+C     Simple interface
-D     Easy to clean.
+D     Easy to clean
 <br>